gauthamkolluru/gauthamsk.me/content/Technology/winlinwin.md

 ## Purpose

-This article is an attempt to compare the features (that mattered the most to me as Consumer / Developer) between the most preferred __Operating Systems__ for desktop/laptop computers and present my opinion on them.
+This article is an attempt to compare the features (that mattered the most to _me_ as Consumer / Developer) among the most preferred __Operating Systems__ for desktop/laptop computers and share my opinions on them.

-I'm sure that this could benefit all those _naive/ameture/beginner_ programmers among you who are planning to buy a new computer or to switch to a new OS.
+I'm sure that this could benefit all those _naive/ameture/beginner_ programmers among you who are planning to buy a new computer or to switch/try to a new OS.

-_I would like to explicitly mention once again through this article that I'm trying to just express my opinions of the subject and does not intend to abuse, abase, belittle (or any of their synonyms) any Person, Team, Product or an Organisation._
+_I would like to explicitly mention once again that through this article I'm just trying to express my opinions of the subject and does not intend to abuse, abase, belittle (or any of their synonyms) any Person, Team, Product or an Organisation._

 ## Why am I Penning this down?
-Or maybe 'Key'-ing this down ??
+Or maybe 'Key'-ing this down??

 It's been long since I had a longing for writing something down, about around 2 months.
-It is really long even by my own standards.
-It definitely wasn't because of me running out of topics, on the contrary I have about 3-4 articles left incomplete and about half-a-dozen in the pipeline that I haven't even started yet.
-I haven't had the mood of writing something down during this while.
-Until now I attributed that to the changes taking place in my life but now I ain't sure.
-And just a while ago, a thought struck me that, It is since then when I started using my office laptop running on _Windows 10_ that this has been happening... and I sincerely think, the OS has some effect on me.
-So, let's see...
+It definitely wasn't because of me, running out of topics.
+On the contrary I have about 3-4 articles left half way through and about half-a-dozen in the pipeline that I'm yet to start.
+It is that that I haven't had the mood of writing something down this while.
+Until now, I attributed that to the changes taking place in my life.
+Just, a while ago, a thought struck me that, It is since then when I started using my office laptop running on _Windows 10_ that this has been happening... and I sincerely think, the OS has some effect on me.
+I have worked with a variety of Operating Systems (versions and flavours) by far and during the course of this experience, I have developed some taste on certain aspects of them.

+These machines practically bring bread and butter to the table, of significant number of us and so, I think, it has to be encouraging us in being/getting more productive.
+With this idea in mind, let's look into the varied systems that I've used and which enouraged me more.

-## Operating systems, Versions & My Acquaintences
+## Operating Systems (OS), Versions & My Acquaintences

 <center>
 <p><i>Do More With Less - The principle that I tend to follow</i></p>